Efficient Tree-Structured Deep Research with Adaptive Resource Allocation

-To maximize efficiency in traversing the adaptive research tree $\mathcal{T}$, \method incorporates a multi-dimensional parallel execution engine that enables concurrent processing across multiple axes: breadth (parallel subqueries at the same level), depth (speculative deepening of paths), and across the real-time orchestrators at different recursive hierarchies in Algorithm \ref{alg:orchestration}.
+To maximize efficiency in traversing the evolving research tree $\mathcal{T}$, \method incorporates a fully-asynchronous execution infrastructure that enables concurrent processing across multiple axes: breadth (parallel subqueries at the same level), depth (speculative deepening of paths), and across the runtime orchestrators at different recursive hierarchies in Algorithm \ref{alg:orchestration}.

 The engine operates by submitting all research nodes $n^R_i$ to a global asynchronous task pool as soon as they are planned and orchestrated.
-Each node is parameterized by its local query $q^i$, depth $d_i$, parent identifier $p_i$, and a unique task identifier $t_i$.
-Dependencies are enforced dynamically: a child node $n^R_j$ (with $p_j = t_i$) becomes eligible for execution only once its parent $n^R_i$ completes its initial research phase, but speculative spawning allows planning and partial execution to begin earlier under the real-time orchestrator's guidance.
+Each node is parameterized by its local query $q^i$, depth $d_i$, parent identifier, and a unique status identifier.
+Dependencies are enforced dynamically: a child node $n^R_j$ becomes eligible for execution only once its parent $n^R_i$ completes its initial research phase, but speculative spawning allows planning and partial execution to begin earlier under the runtime orchestrator's guidance.

 \method's engine leverages non-blocking asynchronous calls, allowing tasks to progress independently.
 This approach mitigates bottlenecks inherent in sequential or coarse-grained parallel execution, where nodes must wait for unrelated dependencies to complete.
-For instance, as illustrated in Figure \ref{fig:parallel}, child nodes (e.g., D, E, F) can initiate immediately upon their respective parents' (A, B) completion, without delays from slower siblings like C.
+For instance, as illustrated in Figure \ref{fig:parallel}, child nodes (e.g., \texttt{D}, \texttt{E}, \texttt{F}) can initiate immediately upon their respective parents' (\texttt{A}, \texttt{B}) completion, without delays from slower siblings like \texttt{C}.